aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 #### 2.3 Array Processing with Timers

-One common cause of long-running scripts is loops that takes too long to execute.
+One common cause of long-running scripts is loops that take too long to execute.
 If you have already tried all loop optimization techniques, then timers are alternatives that can be used to optimize.
 The basic approach is to split up the loop's work into a series of timers.

 Typical loops follow a simple pattern, such as: